-In 2015, credit card companies began issuing chip cards to consumers and shifted liability for fraud occurring at the point of sale (POS) so merchants who hadn’t yet updated their processing hardware to include EMV-compliant card readers.
-This laid the groundwork to shift away from signatures, and since then, chip cards and digital wallets have advanced anti-fraud technologies – such as tokenization and biometrics – to authenticate transactions.
+In 2015, credit card companies began issuing chip cards to consumers.
+This shifted liability for counterfeit fraud occurring at the point of sale to merchants who hadn’t yet upgraded to EMV-compliant card readers.
+This laid the groundwork to shift away from signatures, since chip cards and digital wallets have advanced anti-fraud technologies – such as tokenization and biometrics – to authenticate transactions.
 This technology renders credit card signature requirements obsolete.

-If businesses use receipt signatures for other purposes, such as approving a work order, accepting completed work or agreeing to a sales policy (such as “all sales are final"), they may still be useful for merchants.
+If your business uses receipt signatures for other purposes, such as approving a work order, accepting completed work, or agreeing to a sales policy (such as “all sales are final”), you may need to keep collecting receipt signatures.

 Writing for 360 Payments, Lisa Coyle says, “Even if you decide that you are ready to do away with them on your EMV credit card receipts, you may find value in adding a signature requirement to your contract or work order.
 Signatures are good for much more than authorizing a credit card transaction.”